 - If you’re still unsure, travel in a group – Although Oaxaca and Mexico are both safe for solo travel, if you’re still feeling uncertain about your trip, find safety in numbers.
 Invite fellow travel-loving friends to visit Oaxaca with you, or look at an online travel forum to see if there’s anyone in a similar situation to yourself — plus, sharing a new travel experience with others can make it even more exciting!

 If you’re planning to further explore Mexico or the United States, it’s worth reading more of our travel safety tips!
-The Yucatan Peninsula is beautiful, so why not take a look at Is Merida Mexico Safe to Visit in 2020?
-(Top Safety Tips)
+The Yucatan Peninsula is beautiful, so why not take a look at Is Merida Mexico Safe to Visit?)